 This January interim study abroad trip to Tanzania focuses on gender, social justice and communication-related issues in the Kilimanjaro region of Northern Tanzania.
 We visit village schools, a hospital, coffee cooperative, women's dairy cooperative, women's centre (where women learn skills and trades), and KIWAUKUKKI (an HIV/AIDS activist organization).
 We also stay at Pete and Charlotte O'Neal's United African Alliance Community Centre, where we learn a traditional Tanzanian dance.
 And finally, we hike up part of Mt.
 Kilimanjaro and go on a safari in the Ngorongoro Crater!

-This trip is offered every two years; the next trip is scheduled for January 2014.
+This trip is offered every two years.
 Students can sign up for either Communication 405 or Women's Studies 399, both of which are upper level electives for three credits.

 Student, Faculty and Staff Experiences

 "I believe the most significant memories I have involve the people I met and the relationships that were formed.
 I built friendships both with the students on the trip and also with the people of Tanzania-- especially our bus drivers!" - Erin Heimerl

 "Everyone was so gracious wherever we visited.
 I have never felt more welcome when I was so far away from home!" - Sam Treutel